ice9js/ace-jump-sublime/README.md

 At the moment only the only way to install the plugin is to do so manually.
 To install AceJump, clone this repository into your Packages directory.
-(Preferences > Browse Packages)
+(Preferences > Browse Packages) Make sure the directory is named *AceJump* and not *ace-jump-sublime*!

 ## Usage